-In an increasingly media saturated world, the study of film, in all its forms, holds an integral place in our critical understanding of the modern world.
+In an increasingly media saturated world, the study of film, in all its forms, still holds an integral place in our culture.

 Film is an optical illusion that allows the viewer to be carried off into a fantasy world where our reactions can evoke happiness, fear, shock and sadness.
 These emotions generated by the movies we watch, often remain strong in our memory.
 We know it is not real yet we allow ourselves to become lost in the moment.